-We apply our conjecture to the 5d $SU(N)$ maximal SYM.\footnote{ Here we assume this theory is a well-defined quantum theory, as suggested in \cite{Douglas:2010iu}. }$^{,}$\footnote{ For the localization approach to this theory, see e.g. \cite{Hosomichi:2012ek}. } If we fix the energy scales (e.g. temperature and the distance) as we take the large-$N$ limit, at $1\ll\lambda\ll N^{2/3}$ we can use the dual black 4-brane picture to calculate various quantities in this theory \cite{Itzhaki:1998dd}\cite{Kanitscheider:2008kd}.
-Then, by analytic continuation, we can obtain the prediction for the very strongly coupled region, which is conjectured to be identical to the 6d $\mathcal{N}=(2, 0)$ theory on $S^1$ \cite{Douglas:2010iu}.
+\paragraph{Application: M5 branes from 5D SYM.---} We apply our conjecture to the 5D $SU(N)$ maximal SYM \footnote{ Here we assume this theory is a well-defined quantum theory, as suggested in Ref. \cite{Douglas:2010iu}. } \footnote{ For the localization approach to this theory, see, e.g., Ref. \cite{Hosomichi:2012ek}. }.
+If we fix the energy scales (e.g., temperature and the distance) as we take the large-$N$ limit, at $1\ll\lambda\ll N^{2/3}$ we can use the dual black 4-brane picture to calculate various quantities in this theory \cite{Itzhaki:1998dd}\cite{Kanitscheider:2008kd}.
+Then, by analytic continuation, we can obtain the prediction for the very strongly coupled region, which is conjectured to be identical to the 6D $\mathcal{N}=(2, 0)$ theory on $S^1$ \cite{Douglas:2010iu}.
 In this section we set $\ell_s = 1$.

 Let us start with the free energy.
-The Einstein frame metric for the near horizon geometry of a stack of $N$ D4-branes is given by
+The Einstein frame metric for the near horizon geometry of a stack of $N$ D4 branes is given by